-The Trust monitors its leverage (defined as Mortgages and Bank Indebtedness / Investment Portfolio) as a measure of anticipating future growth through the private and public debt markets versus its liquidity in the short term.
-The table below calculates the Trust's leverage as at March 31, 2022 and December 31, 2021.
+The Trust monitors its leverage on mortgage debt (defined as Mortgages and Bank Indebtedness/ Investment Portfolio) and total debt (defined as Mortgages, Bank Indebtedness and Convertible Debentures/ Investment Portfolio (defined as Mortgages and Bank Indebtedness / Investment Portfolio) as measures of anticipating future growth through the private and public debt markets versus its liquidity in the short term.
+The table below calculates the Trust's leverage as at September 30, 2022 and December 31, 2021.